esnet/gdg/website/content/docs/usage_guide/enterprise_guide.md

 In order to use these features you need.

-1. Update your context to enable enterprise features.
-Simply add the following flag to your context.
+1. Have a running Enterprise version of grafana, I'll defer to the grafana community on instructions on how to set this up.

-`enterprise_support: true`
+For a docker setup, you need to set:

-2. Have a running Enterprise version of grafana, I'll defer to the grafana community on instructions on how to set this up.
+`GF_ENTERPRISE_LICENSE_TEXT='jwt token value'`

 ### Connections Permissions

 Note:  Available with +v0.4.6.
 All of these commands are a subset of the connection command.
+Requires grafana version: +v10.2.3

 All commands can use `permission` or `p` to manage connection permissions.